liquidctl/liquidtux/docs/nzxt-kraken3.rst

 Pump and fan duty control mode can be set through pwm[1-2]_enable, where 1 is for the manual control mode and 2 is for the liquid temp to PWM curve mode.
-Writing a 0 disables control through the driver.
+Writing a 0 disables control of the channel through the driver after setting its duty to 100%.

 The temperature of the curves relates to the fixed [20-59] range, correlating to the detected liquid temperature.
-Only PWM values can be set.
-Setting curve point values should be done in moderation - the devices require complete curves to be sent for each change; they can lock up or discard the changes if they are too numerous at once.
+Only PWM values (ranging from 0-255) can be set.
+If in curve mode, setting point values should be done in moderation - the devices require complete curves to be sent for each change; they can lock up or discard the changes if they are too numerous at once.
+Suggestion is to set them while in an another mode, and then apply them by switching to curve.

 The addressable RGB LEDs and LCD screen (only on Z-series models) are not supported in this driver, but can be controlled through existing userspace tools,